davidjrice/autopytest/README.md

 An implementation of `autotest` for Python inspired by [autotest](https://github.com/grosser/autotest) and [guard](https://github.com/guard/guard).

-[autopytest](https://pypi.org/project/autopytest/) observes file change events and whenever you save a file it runs the appropriate test and upon success runs your entire test suite.
+[autopytest](https://pypi.org/project/autopytest/) observes file change events and whenever you save a file it runs the appropriate test, upon success it runs your entire test suite and if we can't find a matching test file for a given source, we also run the entire suite.

 # Install